webplatform/docs/guides/Styling_lists_and_links/index.md

 ==== Ordered lists ====

 Now let's consider the same issue for ordered lists.
 They are trickier because the numeric markers are aligned according to the list item with the largest number.
-For example, if you have 10 list items, decimals will be positioned to allow for the two-digit "10" item:
+For example, if you have 10 list items, all the numbers will be positioned to allow for the two-digit "10" item:

 [[Image:ol-inden.gif|Screenshot of ten-item list, with the markers indented to allow for the 10.]]